brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 	2 - webonyx/graphql-php - This is the real engine of our car.
 A PHP port of GraphQL reference implementation.
 Very stable and ready to use.
 Please take a look at the docs and I call special attention to the

 ## The Schema Declaration - The entrance to the backend

-Our schema declaration is under src/AppBundle/Resources/config/graphql/ Queries are defined in the Query.types.yml.
-The fields there are the system queries, possible args are defined there and the resolvers are also set there.
+Our schema declaration is under src/AppBundle/Resources/config/graphql/ Queries are defined in the Query.types.yml and mutations on Mutations.types.yml.

+The resolvers are nicely defined there with the expession language we've talked about.
+You should know that, to fulfill a request, more than one resolver can be called down in the scema tree.

-So we can understand that this file is the entrance on our system.
+This file is the entrance on our system.
 It defines the API interface with the outter word.

 ## Following a complete backend query